 What Do Flooring Symbols Mean?

 But what do flooring symbols mean?
-Typically, flooring symbols are little icons, ratings and labels displayed on product pages, packaging or spec sheets that indicate how well a floor might perform once installed.
-Flooring symbols can highlight whether something is ideal for underfloor heating, suitable for wet areas, able to withstand busy hallways or perfect for everyday family living.
+Typically, flooring symbols are small icons, ratings, and labels displayed on product pages, packaging, or spec sheets that indicate how well a floor might perform once installed.
+Flooring symbols can highlight whether something is ideal for underfloor heating, suitable for wet areas, able to withstand heavy traffic in busy hallways, or perfect for everyday family living.

-There are symbols that highlight durability as well as slip resistance, water protection and which rooms a floor might be best suited for.
-Essentially they allow you to compare floor coverings at a glance and help you to not select something that may look great but won’t work.
+Some symbols highlight durability, slip resistance, water protection, and which rooms a floor might be best suited for.
+Essentially, they allow you to compare floor coverings at a glance and help you to select something that may look great but won’t work.

 The 5 Flooring Symbols That Matter Most Before You Buy